 The results in Table 1 indicate that 48.4% of the respondents were of the view that revenue collection practices had been implemented in their respective sub-county treasuries to a great extent.
 At the same time, 58.2% of the respondents shared that budget control practices had been implemented in their organization to a great extent.
 The study established that 34.1 of the respondents were of the view that financial reporting and analysis practices had been implemented in their organization to a great extent.
 It was shown that 42.9% of the respondents shared that asset management practices had been implemented in their organization to a great extent.
-It was shown that 42.9% of the respondents of a great extent.
 Thus, it can be inferred that the studied organizations had implemented financial management practices to a great extent.